UVM Component Generation Overview

 If your model includes a predictor subsystem, then all output signals from the predictor must connect to the scoreboard.
 Additional outputs are ignored for UVM generation.

-This image shows a Simulink model that includes a driver, a monitor, and a predictor subsystem.
+This image shows a Simulink model that includes a driver, a monitor, and a predictor subsystem, as well as a Sequence Feedback block.

 Select System Target